 and the magic of racing

-The last Formula 1 Dutch Grand Prix to date was held in 1985, when one of the most legendary races took place.
+Before F1’s return to Zandvoort in 2021, the last Dutch Grand Prix was held on 25 August 1985 at Circuit Zandvoort, when one of the most legendary races took place.
 Niki Lauda had to start from tenth on the grid, but worked his way up to claim victory.
 With Alain Prost and Ayrton Senna, two further motorsport legends joined him on the podium.
 For Niki Lauda, victory at Zandvoort also proved to be his final career win.

 1985 Dutch Grand Prix